KiSooLee/PbPbUpsilonV2/README.md

 	We choose Error function.

-6. With twoCB and Erf mass of Upsilon 1S, 2S, 3S are fitted by GetYield/doGetYield.sh for each bin.
+6. With twoCB and Erf mass of Upsilon 1S, 2S, 3S are fitted by GetYield/doGetYield.sh for each bin. doGetYield.sh run the GetYield.C macro.
+This macro get the parameter limits and initial values from Parameters_v?.txt.
+	One should adjust these values for detail fitting of each bins.

 7. dN/dphi distribution is fitted to calculate v2 value by dNdphi/dodphi.sh